 Are table scraps okay?

 We don’t recommend feeding them in excess.
 Nutritionists suggest keeping table snacks to less than 10 percent of cats’ daily intake.
 Occasional treats of meat, fruit, or certain vegetables won’t hurt, as long as you feed them in small doses.
-Don’t feed dairy (if your cat is lactose intolerant), fried foods, or sweets as they can contribute to problems such as obesity, diabetes and stomach upset.
+Don’t feed dairy, fried foods, or sweets as they can contribute to problems such as obesity, diabetes and stomach upset.
 Never feed cooked bones as they are sharp and brittle and can cause severe injury.
 Also, never feed onions or chocolate to cats—both are toxic.

 My cat is overweight.
 Should I be concerned?